Starefossen/node-nrk/README.md

 Node.JS wrapper for various (undocumented) API from the Norwegian Broadcast Corporation (NRK).
-Since NRK does not publicly document any of their APIs, this effort is by analyzing source code of various NRK.no sites, GitHub and other serarch engines, as well as analysing traffic from various NRK applications.
+Since NRK does not publicly document any of their APIs, this effort is by analyzing source code of various NRK.no sites, GitHub and other search engines, as well as analyzing traffic from various NRK applications.

 ## Requirements